aliu07/bootleg-grep/README.md

 # bootleg-ripgrep
-A bootleg version of ripgrep, a command-line tool developed by Andrew Gallant
+A bootleg version of the command-line tool grep